btc-vision/OP_20/README.md

 ## Building the Contract

-To build the Moto smart contract, use the following command:
+To build the MyToken smart contract, use the following command:

 ```bash
 npm run build